 A strong, sustained investment in federal geoscience programs, specifically earthquake science, enhances national security, strengthens our global and economic competitiveness, supports resilient communities and cultivates a highly skilled workforce.
 Basic geoscience and earth science research help the nation monitor and prepare for earthquakes and other natural disasters, understand and protect the environmental health of the planet, and locate and use natural resources like oil and natural gas effectively.

-The Federal Government supports geoscience and seismological programs in several agencies:
+The Federal Government supports geoscience, seismology and earthquake engineering programs in several agencies:

 The United States Geological Survey

-- Produces near real-time maps of ground motion and shaking that are used by federal, state and local organizations and private institutions for post-earthquake response and recovery through the ShakeMap program.
+- Provides near-real-time ground shaking assessments (ShakeMaps) that are used by federal, state and local organizations and private institutions for post-earthquake damage assessment, response and recovery.

-- Sustains global data collection systems that serve a wide range of national and international needs, such as the Global Seismographic Network, operated jointly by the National Science Foundation (NSF) and the USGS, and the Landsat satellite missions which provide multispectral imagery of the Earth’s surface used in assessing natural hazards.
+- Maintains global data collection systems that serve a wide range of national and international needs, including the Global Seismographic Network, operated jointly by the National Science Foundation (NSF) and the USGS, and the Landsat satellite missions which provide multispectral imagery of the Earth’s surface used in assessing natural hazards.

-- Oversees the Advanced National Seismic System (ANSS), which includes a national backbone network and 15 regional networks operated by USGS and its partners, to inform emergency response personnel with real-time information and also provide key input into the creation of the seismic hazard maps.
+- Manages the Advanced National Seismic System (ANSS), which includes a national backbone network and regional networks operated by USGS and its partners.
+Data from the ANSS inform emergency response actions with real-time earthquake information, provide key input into the creation of seismic hazard maps, and data for ShakeMap generation.

-- Manages external grants for earthquake research to provide earth science data and information essential to mitigate earthquake losses, better characterize earthquake sources and better inform the public about earthquakes and earthquake safety.
+- Provides grants for earthquake research to provide earth science data and information essential to mitigating earthquake losses, better characterize earthquake sources and better inform the public about earthquakes and earthquake safety.

 The National Science Foundation (NSF) Geosciences Directorate:

-- Provides 64 percent of all funding for geoscience research at U.S. universities.
+- Provides more than half of all funding for geoscience research at U.S. universities.

-- Supports research programs and grants that aim to understand and mitigate the effects of geologic hazards, such as earthquakes, landslides, volcanic eruptions, floods and drought.
+- Supports research programs and grants aimed at comprehending and mitigating the effects of geologic hazards, such as earthquakes, landslides, volcanic eruptions, floods and drought.

 National Aeronautics and Space Administration’s (NASA) Earth Science Program: